 What causes bleeding and bruising?

-After injury, the body immediately attempts to stop any blood loss.
+After an injury, the body immediately attempts to stop any blood loss.

 - Platelets accumulate and block any defects in the blood vessel walls.